eclipse-archived/codewind-docs/README.md

 Store any pages to be part of the landing pages in the `docs/_documentations` folder.

 ## Support for Windows
-If you see a script ending in `.sh` use the equivalent `.bat` script instead.
-The Windows scripts will not have the correct "last updated" for the documentation.
-In Linux and Mac, a script is used to force the files to have a timestamp equal to the last git modification date.
+- If you see a script ending in `.sh`, use the equivalent `.bat` script instead.
+The Windows scripts do not have the correct "last updated" for the documentation.
+In Linux and macOS, a script is used to force the files to have a timestamp equal to the last Git modification date.
 The equivalent library does not exist in Windows.
-As a result, all your "last updated" text will be the date the files were checked out from git on your local system.
-As a result, DO NOT use Windows for publishing the Codewind documentation website.
+As a result, all your "last updated" text will be the date the files were checked out from Git on your local system.
+- **Do not** use Windows for publishing the Codewind documentation website.

 ## Viewing the landing pages on your local machine
 View your changes before creating a pull request so you can fix problems before the changes are merged.
 Each time you merge or push to GitHub, GitHub runs Jekyll.